 Applications of Data Science in Healthcare

-Medical Image Analysis
+1. Medical Image Analysis

 Algorithms used in medical image analysis

-- Image Processing Algorithms: Image processing algorithms are useful for image analysis, improvement, and noise reduction.
+Image Processing Algorithms: Image processing algorithms are useful for image analysis, improvement, and noise reduction.

-Predictive Analytics in Healthcare
+2. Predictive Analytics

 Algorithms used in predictive analysis

-Forecast Model: As one of the most widely used predictive analytics models, forecasting models involve predicting metric values and estimating new data numbers based on insights from historical data.
+Forecast Model: As one of the most widely used predictive analytics models, forecasting models involve predicting metric values and estimating new data numbers.
+These numbers are based on insights from historical data.

 Algorithms used in Genomics